tmux-python/tmuxp/README.rst

 - vim: may be used inside of a pane object with a filename (relative to the pane dir, also accepts /) and vim windows may be split and opened
 - support for importing teamocil and tmuxinator configs
+- creating a pane / window should return the new object, then refresh the parent (list_sessions for server, list_windows for session, list_panes for window).
+- renaming or moving a pane should always return the object session, window or pane object and flush/refresh the contents of the tmux server objects (sessions, windows, panes).

 Roadmap
 -------